digbmc/100-tbbm/README.md

 # 100 Thousand Billion Bryn Mawrs

-Web app for permutations workshopg
+Web app for permutations workshop 4/4/25

+## Notes on versions

+- Static: loads from json, not live
+- Turtle: loads live, but very slowly

 ## Pseudocode